 The biggest part of geocaching is not what you find at the end, but the adventure of getting there yourself.
 It’s also a great way to get you motivated to explore all the little byways around you, as you never know what you might find when you slow down and take in the scenery.

 Walking is an activity that you can do pretty much everywhere, except for the stand side of the moving staircase at the airport, of course.
 The real limit of going for a walk it’s how far your feet will take you.

 Whether you’re looking to explore the Freedom Trail in Boston or want to walk along the Grand Canyon, there is always something new to see when you let your feet find the way.
 So do your research, grab your walking cane, and find out some of the best walking trails wherever you end up, and you might just see a new side to a familiar place.

 Of course, sometimes walking can be a struggle, especially if you’ve recently had an injury or surgery.
 But don’t let that stop you – grab some crutches or a knee scooter and get moving.

 So go find where the sidewalk ends (or where it starts) and create your own roadmap by following your own two feet.
-Of course, if you are too lazy to walk you could always try out a hoverboard, longboard, or inline skates.
+Of course, if you are too lazy to walk you could always try out an electric skateboard, hoverboard, longboard, or inline skates.